What is Falinks Raid Boss? (Mega Concept Discussion)

 Pokédex Description

-- One leader (the front unit)
+- One leader at the front

-- Five followers that move in perfect formation
+- Five supporting members following in formation

 Behavior & Lore